ikigai-kevin-k/studio-sdp-mirror/docs/guides/game-controllers.md

 # Game Controllers Guide

-This guide explains the game controllers in the Studio SDP Roulette System.
+This guide explains the game controllers in the Studio SDP System.

 ## Overview